tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-9.md

 - Make a copy of **web-storage-1.html** and name it **web-apps-9-HW.html**.
 - Modify the code so that the user's color choice will also be reflected in the background color of the entire page.
 Conveniently, all of the color names in the &lt;select> are also CSS color keywords.
 - This effect will happen both when user makes a choice in the &lt;select>, and when the user later returns to the page.
+- Hint: This will only require two lines of code to get working.

 **Which should look something like this:**